multi-learn/summit/Readme.md

 ### Discovering the arguments

-In order to see all the arguments of this script and their decription and default values run :
+In order to see all the arguments of this script, their description and default values run :
 ```
 cd multiview-machine-learning-omis/Code
 python Exec.py -h